-Master's Degree Programme in Photonics is a two-year programme taught in English at the Institute of Photonics, University of Eastern Finland, Joensuu, Finland.
+Master's Degree Program in Photonics is a two-year program taught in English at the Institute of Photonics, University of Eastern Finland, Joensuu, Finland.
 Master's degree in photonics gives students good expertise to modern optics and photonics at both theoretical and experimental level.
 Our graduates find work as technology specialists, researchers, and project managers in the development organisations and R&D departments of photonics industry.

 The Master of Science (M.Sc.) in Photonics is a two year full time study program.
 Master's degree consists of 120 ECTS credits of studies in one main subject, photonics.
 One ECTS credit corresponds to 25-30 hours of work.